Fang-Molly/CS-Note/UNIX/UNIX Tutorial for Beginners.md

     * `wc -w file` : count how many words
     * `wc -l file` : count how many lines

+* `cut` : cutting out the sections from each line of files and writing the result to standard output

+    * cut by byte position, character and field

 ## 2.10 Replace the contents of a file